java-operator-sdk/kubernetes-glue-operator/README.md

 ## Contact Us

-Either in the discussion section here on GitHub or at [Kubernetes Slack Operator Channel](https://kubernetes.slack.com/archives/CAW0GV7A5).
+Either in the discussion section here on GitHub, on our server [Discord](https://discord.gg/DacEhAy), or at [Kubernetes Slack Operator Channel](https://kubernetes.slack.com/archives/CAW0GV7A5).
 While in "object" form only placeholder substitutions are possible; in a string template, you can use all the features of qute.